 Since the Olivia crochet top is a basic two rectangle design, it makes it a lovely pattern for those wanting to try a crochet garment for the first time!
 And I promise with the free pattern below you can learn how to crochet a sweater top in no time at all!

-Read on down to learn how to crochet a top today!
+Read on down to learn how to crochet a top today… I can’t wait to see what yours looks like!

 This pattern is a unique one for me because it is officially my first ever crochet top design!
 I am so proud of this piece and the hours it took to figure out sizing, yardage and photographing it!
 I see many more crochet sweater tops in Easy Crochet future.